TheThuringer/probabilistic-serial-social-welfare/README.md

 This repository contains code for simulating a multi-player fair division game under the **Probabilistic Serial (PS)** mechanism.
 The project checks whether players can benefit from strategic misreporting of preferences by seeking **Pure Nash Equilibria** (PNE) with higher social welfare than the truthful profile.

 > **Special Thanks:**
-> We extend our gratitude to **Nick Mattei** for his invaluable guidance and insights on the topics of computational social choice and fair division.
+> I would like to extend my gratitude to **Nick Mattei** for his help in perfecting this code.

 ---